6 steps to help stop cyberbullying in its tracks

 Protecting your online identity is vital.
 Make sure your social media accounts are secure with strong passwords and privacy settings to prevent anyone from impersonating you or accessing your personal information.

-Also, if you’re a parent, consider using cybersecurity software with parental controls, such as Norton Ultra VPN Plus, to help support your kid further.
+Also, if you’re a parent, consider using cybersecurity software with parental controls, such as Norton VPN, to help support your kid further.

 What to do if you or someone you know is being cyberbullied